divyanshsaxena21/Virtual-Quiz-Game/README.md

 Virtual Quiz Game - Vi_Quiz

-Vi_Quiz is not just a Virtual Quiz Game; it's an immersive journey into the realms of knowledge and excitement, meticulously crafted during the 3rd semester of B.Tech using Python, OpenCV, Mediapipe, and mysql.connector.
+I crafted it during the 3rd semester of B.Tech using Python, OpenCV, Mediapipe, and mysql.connector.
 Get ready for an engaging and educational experience that transcends age barriers!

 Website Overview
 Home Page